Frederick Moss: Life in New Zealand

 In Lyttelton, Moss supported the Moorhouse tunnel railway project and established himself as a trader.
 He was instrumental in forming a volunteer company and became captain.
 With the discovery of gold in Otago, he moved to Dunedin in 1862.
 He entered various business partnerships, including with Thomas Dick.
 He became captain of the local rifle volunteers and founded a newspaper, the Otago Daily Mail, which he sold after only a few months.

 Political career

 In Dunedin, he was elected to the Otago Provincial Council in 1863.
 He was secretary for public works and served as provincial treasurer.
 He and Dick, who had been elected onto the Provincial Council in 1859, were opponents of Julius Vogel, who also entered the Provincial Council in 1863.
 When Vogel became leader of the provincial executive in 1866 and then treasurer, Moss resigned the following year.

 He represented the Parnell electorate from 1878 to 1890, when he retired.
 He was a liberal and a supporter of Sir George Grey and provincialism.

-In 1889 he published 'Through atolls and islands in the Great South Sea', Sampson Low,Marston, Searle & Rivington, London.
+In 1889 he published 'Through atolls and islands in the Great South Sea', Sampson Low, Marston, Searle & Rivington, London.
 In 1890, he was appointed British Resident of the Cook Islands; he served from April 1891 to September 1898.

-His son Edward George Britton Moss was the Member of Parliament for from 1902 to 1905.
+His son Edward Moss was the Member of Parliament for from 1902 to 1905.